Unity-Technologies/CharacterControllerSamples/_Documentation/Tutorial/tutorial-movingplatforms.md

 Now, let's set up a moving platform in our scene:
 * Create the `MovingPlatform`, `MovingPlatformAuthoring` and `MovingPlatformSystem` scripts in your project using the code above.
-* Add a new box with a `PhysicsShape` to your subscene.
-Call this object "MovingPlatform"
+* Add a new box with a collider and a **kinematic** rigidbody to your subscene.
+Call this object "MovingPlatform".
-* Make sure that this "MovingPlatform" object also has a `PhysicsBody`.
-Its `MotionType` must be set to "Kinematic", and its `Smoothing` must be set to "Interpolation"
+* Make sure that this "MovingPlatform"'s rigidbody uses interpolation (also known as "smoothing" in the custom physics authoring components).
-* Add a `TrackedTransformAuthoring` component to the "MovingPlatform"
+* Add a `TrackedTransformAuthoring` component to the "MovingPlatform".
-* Set some parameters in the `MovingPlatform` component
+* Set some parameters in the `MovingPlatform` component.

 ![](../Images/tutorial_movingplatform_params.png)